cytomine/Cytomine-IRIS/README.md

 This essentially means that you should not use IRIS for projects, where users are allowed to assign labels using the Cytomine core web interface as well.
 This is because once a user uses IRIS to assign a label to an annotation, all previously assigned labels are removed!

+# Bug Reports
+Please file any Cytomine-IRIS related bugs or issues here in this [Github issue tracker](https://github.com/cytomine/Cytomine-IRIS/issues).
+We will do our best to fix them as soon as possible.